-French vs. Canadian French: 17 interesting language differences
+French vs. Canadian French: 17 Essential Differences in Vocab, Accent, and Culture

 However, if you're considering a language course abroad, where should you learn French?
 While French is technically the same language everywhere, there are differences between regions and countries.